Getting Started

 2. Choose your languages.
 Select the subtitle languages you want Bazarr+ to search for.
 You can set defaults per profile or override per series/movie later.

 4. Set provider priority.
-Enable the priority toggle in Settings > Subtitle Sources and assign numeric priority values to each provider.
-Bazarr+ will try them in priority order and can stop early once it finds a match, saving time and API calls.
+Use Settings > Providers to order providers.
+Bazarr+ can try them in priority order and stop early once it finds a match, saving time and API calls.

 Connecting to Sonarr and Radarr